 Rusty-Spotted Cat Facts

-- Sadly, like many of the species of the world, the Rusty-Spotted Cat now finds itself in peril.
+- Sadly, like many of the species of the world, the stunning Rusty-Spotted Cat now finds itself in peril.
 Its population numbers appear to be dwindling rapidly, for various reasons.
-As a result, the IUCN now lists the mammal as Near Threatened on its Red List.
+As a result, the IUCN now lists the mammal as Near Threatened on its Red List of Threatened Species.

 - For the moment, habit loss appears to be the primary factor behind its decline.
 This occurs mainly due to its native habit being destroyed as part of cultivation efforts by humans.
-It also, however, now faces the threat of climate change, like other species.
+It also, however, now faces the threat of ongoing climate change, like all other species on earth today.

 Related Articles